We are committed to conducting our operations in an environmentally and socially responsible manner, with the following aims:

 Donating money from Dansk Retur System drinks cans and bottles to local associations, such as Scouts and Nature Conservation Organisations.

-Participating locally in Denmark’s national clean-up day April 18th 2021.
+Participating locally in World clean-up day September 17th 2022.